Strong valid inequalities for a class of concave submodular minimization problems under cardinality constraints: Computational Study

 The experiments are executed on one thread of a Linux server with Intel Haswell E5-2680 processor at 2.5GHz and 128GB of RAM.
-All the solution methods are implemented in Python 3.6 and Gurobi Optimizer 7.5.1 with all the settings consistent with \cite{yu2017polyhedral}.
-That is, the internal cut parameters are in the default setting.
+All the solution methods are implemented in Python 3.6 and Gurobi Optimizer 9.5.1.
+The internal cut parameters are in the default setting.
 Multithreading, heuristics and concurrent MIP solver are disabled.
-The MIP optimality gap is at the default level of 0.01\%, and the time limit for each instance is set to 30 minutes.\\
+The MIP optimality gap is at the default level of 0.01\%, and the time limit for each instance is set to one hour.